Digital Marketing Remote Work: Having the Right Technology

 I just have one thing to say to the naysayers: It’s not as difficult as you think.

-Allow me to address your concerns by sharing my checklist of top platforms used by my clients who have successfully developed remote working capabilities:
+Assuming these pieces are in place, the technology aspect to WFH has become pretty easy to work with (and has been greatly accelerated during the past year), so allow me to address any concerns you might have by sharing my checklist of top platforms used by my clients who have successfully developed remote working capabilities:

 Many of my clients are using tools such as Google Drive, Drop Box and Box (box.com) for file sharing.